protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 This check exists to make sure that code generators get a chance to update before they are used with proto3 `optional` fields.
-Without this check an old code generator might generate obsolete generated APIs (like accessors for a synthetic oneof) and users could start depending on these.
+Without this check an old code generator might emit obsolete generated APIs (like accessors for a synthetic oneof) and users could start depending on these.
 That would create a legacy migration burden once a code generator actually implements the feature.

-To signal that your code generator supports `optional` fields in proto3, we need to tell `protoc` what features we support.
+To signal that your code generator supports `optional` fields in proto3, you need to tell `protoc` what features you support.
 The method for doing this depends on whether you are using the C++ `google::protobuf::compiler::CodeGenerator` framework or not.

 If you are using the CodeGenerator framework: